Machine learning with neural networks: Summary

 \section{Summary}

+Convolutional networks can be trained to recognise objects in images with high accuracy.
+An advantage of convolutional networks is that they have fewer weights than fully connected networks with the same number of neurons, and that the weights of a given feature map are trained on different parts of the input images, effectively increasing the size of the training set.
+This helps against overfitting.
+Another view is that the hidden neurons are forced to agree on a particular choice of weights, they must compromise.
+This yields a more robust training result.

-Networks with many hidden layers are called deep networks.
-It has recently been shown that such networks can be trained to recognise objects in images with high accuracy.
-It is sometimes stated that convolutional networks are now {\em better than Humans}, in that they recognise objects with lower classification errors than Humans \cite{Guardian}.
-This statement is problematic for several reasons.
-To start with, the article refers to the 2015 ILSVRC competition, and the company mentioned in the Guardian article was later caught out cheating.
-At any rate, this and similar statements refer to an experiment showing that the Human classification error in recognising objects in the ImageNet database is about 5.1\% \cite{HumanError}, worse than the most recent convolutional neural-network algorithms (Figure \figref{C7S5Top5}).
+It is sometimes stated that convolutional networks are now better than humans, in that they recognise objects with lower classification errors than humans \cite{Guardian}.
+This and similar statements refer to an experiment showing that the human classification error in recognising objects in the ImageNet database is about 5.1\% \cite{HumanError}, worse than the most recent convolutional neural-network algorithms (Figure \figref{C7S5Top5}).

-Yet it is clear that these algorithms learn in quite a different way from Humans.
-They can detect local features, but since these convolutional networks rely on translational invariance , they do not easily understand global features, and can mistake a leopard-patterned sofa for a leopard \cite{leopardsofa}.
-It may help to include more sofas in the training data set, but the essential difficulty remains: translational invariance imposes constraints on what convolutional networks can learn \cite{leopardsofa}.

-More fundamentally one may argue that Humans learn differently, by abstraction instead of going through vast training sets.
-Just try it out for yourself, this \href{https://cs.stanford.edu/people/karpathy/ilsvrc/}{website} \cite{li} allows you to learn like a convolutional network.
-Nevertheless, the examples described in this Chapter illustrate the tremendous success of deep convolutional networks.
+This notion is not unproblematic, for several reasons.
+To begin with, the article \cite{Guardian} refers to the 2015 ILSVRC competition, where the top scores were quite similar, and it has been debated whether interpreting the rules of the competition in different ways allowed competitors to gain an advantage.
+Second, and more importantly, it is clear that these algorithms learn in quite a different way from humans.
+The algorithms can detect local features, but since these convolutional networks rely on translational invariance , they do not easily understand global features, and can mistake a leopard-patterned sofa for a leopard \cite{leopardsofa}.
+It may help to include more leopard-patterned sofas in the training set, but the essential difficulty remains: translational invariance imposes constraints on what convolutional networks can learn \cite{leopardsofa}.
+More fundamentally one may argue that humans learn differently, by abstraction instead of going through very large training sets.

-We have also seen that training deep networks suffers from a number of fundamental problems.
-First, networks with many hidden neurons have many free parameters (their weights and thresholds).
-This increases the risk of overfitting .
-Overfitting reduces the power of the network to generalise.
-The tendency of deep networks to overfit can be reduced by cross-validation (Section \ref{sec:crossvalidation}) and by regularisation (weight decay, drop out, pruning, and data set augmentation , Section \ref{sec:reg}).
-In this regard convolutional nets have an advantage because they have fewer weights, and the weights of a given feature map are trained on different parts of the input images, effectively increasing the training set.